The High Note: Production

 Flora Greeson's screenplay, then titled Covers, was featured in the 2018 Black List, compiling the year's best unproduced scripts.
 In February 2019, it was announced Nisha Ganatra would direct the film, and that Tim Bevan and Eric Fellner would produce it under their Working Title Films banner.
 In May 2019, it was announced that Dakota Johnson, Tracee Ellis Ross, Kelvin Harrison Jr. and Zoë Chao had joined the cast, and Ice Cube and June Diane Raphael were added in June.
-Bill Pullman, Eddie Izzard and Diplo eventually joint the cast as well.
+Bill Pullman, Eddie Izzard and Diplo eventually joined the cast as well.

 Principal photography began in May 2019 around Los Angeles.
 In February 2020 the film was re-titled The High Note.

 Soundtrack

 The High Note soundtrack was released on May 29, 2020, through Republic, Universal.
 The lead single, "Love Myself" by Ross, was released on May 15.

 Release

 The High Note was originally scheduled for a wide theatrical release on May 8, 2020, but due to movie theater closures beginning in mid-March, due to the COVID-19 pandemic, it was cancelled.

 The film made $87,800 from 50 theaters (mostly drive-ins) in its opening weekend.
 In its third weekend it made $59,000 from 64 theaters, for a running total of $293,000.
 By June 28, it had grossed $420,000 in the United States.
 It was also released in several countries with relaxed COVID-19 theater restrictions, including South Korea, the Netherlands and France, and grossed $1.7 million as of August 28.